I can hardly believe I’ve been an independent consultant for a year and a half. The new lifestyle comes with pros and cons.

 When you’re contacting existing clients or customers to ask about a specific purchase experience or brand experience.
 That’s about it.

 In such cases, the bulk of the questionnaire will focus on the specific experience with the specific brand.
-There may be a couple of generic introductory questions, but 90% of the questionnaire will focus heavily on your brand, the employees, the shelves, the website, the selection, etc. There is no point in creating a sense of blind review or uncontaminated response because the brand must be revealed early and significantly.
+There may be a couple of generic introductory questions, but 90% of the questionnaire will focus heavily on your brand, your employees, your shelves, your website, your selection, etc. There is no point in creating a sense of blind review or uncontaminated response because the brand must be revealed early and significantly.

-If you’re wondering which way to go, think about it like this.
+If you’re not sure which way to go, there is a very simple solution.
 Never brand your questionnaires unless there is no way around it.
 Better safe than sorry.

 Live note taking at #IMD16 in chicago.
 Any errors are my own.